aching a new generation how to interpret the environment

 Autumn/winter plantings underway

-With a return to cooler weather and some welcome rainfall, the Kara Kara CMN’s revegetation program for 2018 has commenced, with three planting days scheduled for June and July on private properties to the east and west of the St Arnaud Range.
+The cooler weather of Autumn and some welcome rainfall saw the Kara Kara CMN undertake its 2018 revegetation program, with plantings occurring across three days in June and July on private properties to the east and west of the St Arnaud Range.

 The first planting day at Paradise, which is about 30km south-west of St Arnaud, saw Network volunteers joined by a group of Cert 4 Horticulture students from Bendigo TAFE.
 The day’s objective was to plant a mix of just under 1,000 trees and understorey plants within an existing bio-link to help improve habitat connections between large blocks of remnant native woodland on the western side of the Range.
 With a magnificent view to the Grampians as a backdrop, our volunteers succeeded in getting most plants into the ground.
 Special thanks to the Bendigo TAFE, St Arnaud Rotary Club for feeding the hungry workers, the landholders for inviting us to work on their spectacular property and of course, our Kara Kara CMN volunteers.